Frank Lucas: Television

+Gaming

+The rise of the half black, half Italian mob kingpin Lincoln Clay in the 2016 action adventure game Mafia III in which he is the protagonist, is heavily inspired by the history and the rise of Frank Lucas.

 Personal life

 Lucas' wife, Julie Farrait, was also convicted for her role in her husband's criminal enterprise and spent five years in prison.
 After she was released, the couple lived separately for some years, and Farrait moved back to Puerto Rico.
 After several years, however, they reconciled, and according to a December 2007 Village Voice article, had been married for 40 years at the time.

-Lucas fathered seven children, including a daughter, Francine Lucas-Sinclair, and a son, Frank Lucas Jr. Lucas-Sinclair entered the witness protection program with Lucas in 1977 and has since started a website, Yellow Brick Road, containing resources for the children of imprisoned parents.